 You’ll continue going through plenty of trees and foliage as you travel on Route 8/Graphite Mountain Road, a curvy drive that goes downhill to Hague.
 Once in Hague, you could check out Peggy’s Point or the Hague Town Beach Park.

-Or, if you’d like, keep the drive going by heading north on Route 9N towards Ticonderoga, where you could enjoy even further foliage and fall activities going on at Fort Ticonderoga, with their stunning views of Lake Champlain; they also have a six-acre corn maze open through October.
+Activity Tip: Keep the drive going by heading north on Route 9N towards Ticonderoga, where you could enjoy even further foliage at Fort Ticonderoga, with their stunning views of Lake Champlain; they also have a six-acre corn maze open through October.

 Photo credit: Trish Hennessy